top of page

 $250 to $500 Accommodations on Molokai

-Accommodations in Waikiki and getting here - ????
+Accommodations in Waikiki and getting here - varies

 6) How do I find a boat pilot?

 We have a short list of the best pilots available.
 All meet out high standards and have lots of experience.
-Once you pay the $2000 fee to reserve your week we'll find you a boat pilot and kayakers.
-If you book more than a year in advance - which you should do if possible - we'll hook you up in January of the year of your swim.
+Once you pay the $2,000 fee to reserve your week we'll help you find boat pilots and kayakers.
+If you book more than a year in advance - which you should do if possible - we'll assist you up in January of the year of your swim.

 7) What's the next step?

 We work in one week windows.
 You can go any day the conditions are good but boat captain has final say.
 When you know when you want to do the swim check with us on availability.
 Busiest months are July, August and September.
 Conditions are awful during the months of November -February, No swims during those months.
-Send an email (kozhawaii@gmail.com) and let us know what week period you want.
-We'll need a $2000 deposit to reserve your week.
+We'll need a $2,000 deposit to reserve your week.
 We will be there every step of the way to guide you through this crazy swim.
-We'll send you an email invoice you can pay by credit card through PayPal.
+We'll send you an email invoice you can pay by credit card or PayPal.
 After that we'll find the best pilots available during your week window and we'll walk you through an agreement with them.

 bottom of page